 /etc/haproxy/haproxy.cfg (adding your own username and password to the final line):

-listen stats :9000 # Listen on localhost:9000 mode http stats enable # Enable stats page stats hide-version # Hide HAProxy version stats realm Haproxy\ Statistics # Title text for popup window stats uri /haproxy_stats # Stats URI stats auth Username:Password # Authentication credentials
+listen stats # Define a listen section called "stats" bind :9000 # Listen on port 9000 mode http stats enable # Enable stats page stats hide-version # Hide HAProxy version stats realm Haproxy\ Statistics # Title text for popup window stats uri /haproxy_stats # Stats URI stats auth Username:Password # Authentication credentials

 This sets up a listener on port